algotyrnt/Coursework01/cwDocumentation.txt

 This Python program serves as a simple personal finance tracker, allowing users to add, view, update, delete transactions, and display a summary of their financial activities.
 The transactions are stored in a JSON file named 'transactions.json'.
 If the programm isn't used befor there will be no saved transactions in the saved file.
-User can add transactions from the option given in the menu.
+User can add transactions from the option given in the add transactions menu.
+To add bulk transactions, users have to save the amount, category, and date, respectively, to the order.
+	Example - 200.00, salary, 2024-04-06
+		- 500.00, health, 2024-04-10
 Program requires to have saved transaction to  view, update, delete transactions, and display a summary of transactions.

 Libraries used: